-Determining what type of alarm has sounded is easy with your Kidde Combination Smoke/CO Alarm.
+Determining what type of alarm has sounded is easy with your Combination Smoke/CO Alarm.
 The voice message warning system will inform you of the type of situation occurring.
-Refer to the Features section on page 4 for a detailed description of each alarm pattern.
+Refer to the Features section on pages 4-5 for a detailed description of each alarm pattern.

-When the smoke alarm sounds:
+What To Do If The Alarm Sounds When the smoke alarm sounds: